Time budget (AX2Go and virtual network) - AXM Plus

 In the virtual network, data is transported from the gateway to the locking devices and back again using identification media.
 The more often the identification media are presented to the gateway, the more effectively data exchange works.
 With a limited time budget, you can ensure that all users go to the gateway on a regular basis.

-Moreover, a stolen identification medium cannot be used for longer than the configured time budget after it is blocked.
-It is irrelevant whether the block was applied to the locking devices.
+After deactivation (for example, following its loss), a stolen identification medium may not be utilised beyond the set time limit.
+Wholly independent of whether the deactivation was carried out at the locking device.
 The stolen identification medium’s time budget can no longer be renewed and thus expires.

 Example (normal operation)